eBay sued over will-not-recruit agreement with Intuit

 The eBay case grew out of the same wide-ranging investigation, officials said.

-A proposed class action pending in federal court in California also addresses anti-poaching agreements among the six technology companies: Adobe Systems Inc, Apple Inc, Google Inc, Intel Corp, Intuit and Pixar.
+A proposed class action pending in federal court in California also addresses anti-poaching agreements among the six technology companies: Adobe Systems Inc, Apple, Google, Intel Corp, Intuit and Pixar.